 |PenFed Power Cash Rewards Visa||$0||2%||With qualifying checking account or for former/current military members.
 Must be a member of credit union.|

 Bellanger says he thinks issuers will continue experimenting with ways to attract customers with cash back offers, given their popularity.
 The economics of credit cards, though, probably limit flat cash back cards from going much above 2 percent.

 Instead, he says, consumers might see more innovation around staggering percentages in certain spending categories.
-For example, American Express is offering new Blue Cash Everyday and Blue Cash Preferred cardholders 10 percent cash back at restaurants for six months (topping out at $200).

 There may also be caps on how much cash back you can receive annually.

 Citing industry data, Bellanger says that since 2013, offers for cash back cards have risen by one-third, to 40 percent of all offers, while cards with points-based rewards have fallen by one-third, to 25 percent of offers.

 Polls show that people overwhelmingly prefer cash rewards to other rewards programs, by a ratio of 3-to-1.
 Rival programs, such as travel rewards, mostly target wealthier consumers and those with the highest credit scores.
 But cash back is more popular even in those segments.